Jump straight to the station you are looking for using our Quick Search

 This section of the website is for any employer who has employees who will be returning to the workplace and travelling by public transport.
 Understandably there will be questions around commuting and the use of public transport, and we have put together information on a variety of topics that employees may want to know before making their first commute to work.

 Things have changed and so have we.
-We’re doing everything we can to make travel as easy and safe as possible, so your if your employees need to travel, they can travel with confidence with Merseyrail.
+We’re doing everything we can to make travel as easy and safe as possible, so your if your employees are travelling with us, they can travel with confidence.

 Information can be directly copied and pasted or downloaded from this page so it’s easy to share with staff.